‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 As time goes by, Tesla is using fewer and fewer parts to cast the body structure of their vehicles, using large single pieces to create the car’s structure and ultimately transitioning to the unibody structure as we saw with the Cybertruck exoskeleton and a patent filed by Tesla last year that shows a giant casting machine making the entire body of the car in a single piece and one go.

 The rear underbody of the Tesla Model 3 is comprised of 70 pieces of metal and for this reason, became too complicated and needlessly expensive to build.
-The engineer responsible for this mess has already been fired by Elon Musk last year before even Munro pointed out the problem to Tesla’s engineering team.
+The engineer responsible for this mess had already been fired by Elon Musk last year before Munro reported the problem to the Tesla engineering team.

 Tesla Model Y vs. Model 3 rear underbody casting, 70 vs. 2 pieces of metal used in the Model Y.